-The other part of the age factor is to consider how long you plan on living once you have retired.
-If you plan to retire at an earlier age, this means (hopefully) that you will have a longer retirement period to enjoy.
+The other part of the age factor is to consider how long you plan on living once you’ve have retired.
+If you plan to retire at an earlier age, this hopefully means that you will have a longer retirement period to enjoy.
 And a longer one to fund as well.

 On the contrary, if you plan on working later into those golden years, you will more likely have less time without work to have to worry about.
-In order to prepare properly for a financially secure retirement, it is important to be realistic about how many years you might be able to enjoy the retirement period for.
+To prepare for a financially secure retirement, it’s important to be realistic about how many years you might be able to enjoy the retirement period for.

 The overall goal of figuring out how long you will live as a retired individual is to be able to “ballpark” how much money you will need to survive on.
 For example, if Mr. Smith plans to retire at age 65 and believes he needs to have enough in his retirement fund to survive for 20 years, he would need to have a minimum of $300,000 in a retirement fund to cover just his basic needs (based on his current living conditions: $1250/month for necessities x 12 months/year x 20 years in retirement = $300,000).

 Obviously, the earlier you start saving for your retirement, the better off you will be.
 If Mr. Smith doesn’t start saving for his retirement until later in life, then his contributions to that retirement fund will need to be much more substantial.